0xmozak/mozak-vm/book/guide/installation.md

 # Installation

 There are many ways to install the CLI tool that helps interacting with the VM.
-Choose one below that best suit you needs.
+Choose one below that best suit your needs.

 <!---
 # Precompiled Binary